 These four questions are then expanded upon to help develop the systematic approach to your inquiry and presentation of your findings.
 An extended investigation of this method is covered in Chapter 6.

 Before we dig too deep into the development of protocols, a clarification needs to be made regarding vocabulary relating to projects of this nature.
 Although frequently used interchangeably, the terms protocol and guideline are not synonymous.
-A is described as an official procedure or system of rules governing a process.
-A is a suggested course of action, policy, or conduct.
+A protocol is described as an official procedure or system of rules governing a process.
+A guideline is a suggested course of action, policy, or conduct.
 In healthcare, this is an important distinction; a protocol is a course of action to which treatment must follow without deviation whereas a guideline, although firmly rooted in evidence, allows for deviation based on best judgment of a clinician or presentation of a specific case.
 Through a research lens, this distinction is important because the process by which these two objectives are realized are very different.
 The complete process for the development of guidelines which are generalizable beyond a specific situation is best outlined by the World Health Organization Handbook

 The development of both guidelines often involves a team of people who are charged with first evaluating the existing evidence and then contributing an interpretation of that evidence toward the consensus of best practice.
 This is why guidelines are typically issued by federal or state agencies or professional organization.
 Protocols are generally less generalizable due to contextual constraints.
 However, even organizational protocols are not developed by a single individual.
 This does not mean, however, that you cannot begin the process of developing a guideline or protocol for your organization on you own; rather, it is important to frame the work you contribute as the foundation upon which a group can work toward the consensus of best practice.
 Typically, this initial work is referred to as a narrative review.
-A can be described as a broad perspective on a topic which may or may not be impacted by bias.
+A narrative review can be described as a broad perspective on a topic which may or may not be impacted by bias.
 This type of review differs from a systematic review in that it is understood that a narrative review may not encompass all relevant literature on a relevant topic as might a systematic review.
 Another note; the development of both guidelines and protocols is often an iterative process requiring several cycles of evaluation and revision.
-A is described as exhaustive review of the literature relevant to a specific topic.
+A systematic review is described as exhaustive review of the literature relevant to a specific topic.
 In addition to being exhaustive, a systematic review includes methodology which is both explicit and reproducible to select, evaluate, and synthesize ALL available evidence.
-A is a systematic approach to evaluating the data from independent studies of the same subject to evaluate overall trends.
+A meta-analysis is a systematic approach to evaluating the data from independent studies of the same subject to evaluate overall trends.
 Often, a meta-analysis is part of a systematic review.

 Selecting your approach